micheles/micheles.github.io/_posts/2014-06-08-structure-of-the-engine.md

 a set of libraries that can be used as building blocks to build the features we want to add.

-Currently the engine codebase is split among 5 different repositories:
+Currently the engine code base is split among 5 different repositories:

 - [oq-hazardlib](https://github.com/gem/oq-hazardlib)
 - [oq-nrmllib](https://github.com/gem/oq-nrmllib)